Wells Fargo drops sales goals tied to bogus account scandal

 The bank last week agreed to pay a $185 million fine and refund $5 million in fees wrongly charged to customers.
 It also fired 5,300 employees who had opened false accounts to meet the sales goals.

-Employees told CNNMoney they were under pressure to meet unrealistic goals or lose their jobs.
+Employees have told CNNMoney they were under pressure to meet unrealistic goals or lose their jobs.

+Stumpf's statement made no direct mention of the more than 2 million bogus accounts revealed by the Consumer Financial Protection Bureau last week.
+The statement said only that the bank in recent years has "significantly strengthened our training programs, controls and oversight."

+"We believe this decision is both good for our customers and good for our business," Stumpf said.